O-X-L/proxy-forwarder/README.md

 # Proxy Forwarder

-This tool is specifically designed to solve a problem when using proxy server:
+This tool is specifically designed to solve a problem when using proxy servers:

 * There is no clean way of forwarding traffic to a remote proxy server that is outside your layer 2 network
 * Some proxy servers (_like Squid_) do not support redirecting the traffic using DNAT